saikarna913/Adobe_Hackathon/README.md

 # PDF Outline Extraction Pipeline - Docker Usage Guide

 This project provides a robust pipeline for extracting document outlines from PDFs using both machine learning and rule-based approaches.
 The entire environment is containerized for easy setup and reproducibility.
+Clone the github repo and go to its directory.

 ## Setup & Usage (Docker)